I Can't Stop Loving You: Ray Charles version

 The song was covered by Ray Charles in 1962, featured on Charles' album Modern Sounds in Country and Western Music, and released as a single.
 Charles' version reached number one on the Billboard Hot 100 in 1962, for five weeks.
 This version went to number one on the U.S. R&B and adult contemporary charts.
-Billboard ranked it as the No. 2 song for 1962.
+From June 9, 1962 through June 30, 1962, the song simultaneously was at number one on the Billboard Hot 100, Hot R&B Singles and Adult Contemporary (then called the Easy Listening chart), holding a 31-year record for the most weeks it simultaneously topped the pop, R&B and AC charts until January 1993 when Whitney Houston's hit "I Will Always Love You" broke it with five weeks between December 19, 1992 and January 16, 1993.
+Billboard ranked "I Can't Stop Loving You" as the No. 2 song for 1962.
 Charles reached No. 1 in the UK Singles Chart in July 1962, staying for two weeks.
 In Sweden it was the first number one single on the sales chart Kvällstoppen on July 10, 1962.

 The Ray Charles version is noted for his saying the words before the last five lines of the song on the final chorus: "Sing the song, children".
 Choral backing was provided by the Randy Van Horne Singers.
 It was ranked number 164 on Rolling Stones list of the 500 Greatest Songs of All Time and number 49 on CMT's "100 Greatest Songs in Country Music".

 In 1963 at the 5th Annual Grammy Awards, the Ray Charles version of the song won him the Grammy Award for Best Rhythm and Blues Recording.

 This recording was featured in the 2001 film Metropolis, where it can be heard during the explosion of the skyscraper Ziggurat shortly after the climax.